Part 4: How the Fawn Response or Fawning Works in Your Body

 - Jan 17

-- 3 min read
+- 8 min read

 (And Why You Can’t “Just Stop Doing It”)

-By now, you’ve probably realized something important:
+By now you've probably realized something important.

-So let’s take the shame out of it — and look at what’s actually happening inside your body when the fawn response activates.
+Take the shame out of it entirely and look at what's actually happening inside your body when the fawn response activates.
+Because once you understand this at the nervous-system level, self-blame stops making sense.
+Not as a concept.
+As a felt reality.

-Is this familiar?
+Is this safe or familiar?

 Could I lose connection here?